JakeWharton/u2020/README.md

 Mode" eases manual testing and also provides a static set of data to write instrumentation tests against.

-"Mock Mode" can be queried when modules are configuring their dependencies which is what allows simulating the remote server in-memory.
+"Mock Mode" can be queried when modules are configuring their dependencies, which is what allows simulating the remote server in-memory.
 ```java
 @Singleton class MockFoo() {